json420/degu/doc/tutorial.rst

 >>> proxy_server.terminate()
 >>> server.terminate()

 This example is based on real-world Degu usage.
-This is more or less how `Dmedia`_ uses Degu as an SSL front-end for `CouchDB`_.
+This is almost exactly how `Dmedia`_ uses Degu as an SSL front-end for `CouchDB`_.